7 Intro to ggplot

 sets our x and y axes values.

-You’ll see the grid and x/y axis of the data, but no geometries are applied yet, so you won’t see any data.
+You’ll see the grid and x/y axis labels of the data, but no geometries are applied yet, so you won’t see any data.
 But remember, we’re adding these all in layers.

 7.5.3 Add the geom_col layer